-As I'd hope you'd assume, you can't use the Prelude function in your solution!
+As I hope you'd assume, you can't use the Prelude function that you are recreating!
 Beware that when writing these reproductions it's easy to forget and use the Prelude function by mistake, like this:

 drp ... = ... drop ...

 On lectura, Macs, Linux, and Cygwin, here's an egrep command you can use to quickly check for accidental use of the Prelude functions in your solution: